 Bryophyllum manginii f. variegata

-Kalanchoe manginii f. variegata, also known as Bryophyllum manginii f. variegata, is a succulent perennial with arching branches of variegated leaves.
-The fleshy leaves are green, variegated with yellowish to cream-colored irregularly shaped markings.
-They are rounded, sometimes slightly crenate in the upper part, up to 1.2 inches (3 cm) long, and up to 0.6 inches (1.5 cm) wide.
-Flowers are urn-shaped, pale red, up to 1 inch (2.5 cm) long and appear in spring.
+Kalanchoe manginii f. variegata, also known as Bryophyllum manginii f. variegata, is a succulent plant with arching branches that bear fleshy green leaves with irregularly shaped, yellowish to cream-colored markings.
+The leaves are round, sometimes slightly crenate in the upper part, up to 1.2 inches (3 cm) long, and up to 0.6 inches (1.5 cm) wide.
+Flowers are pale red, urn-shaped, up to 1 inch (2.5 cm) long, and appear in spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Kalanchoe care is minimal, but be cautious about light levels.
 Intense southern light can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalanchoes.

 The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
 They prefer bright, sunny locations, especially in the summer growing season.
 During the winter, consider a south-facing window.
 Water moderately throughout the summer and reduce watering in the winter.
 Let the soil surface dry out between waterings, and in the winter, the plant can almost dry out.
 Watch the fleshy leaves for signs of water distress.
 They prefer warmth.
 Don't let fall below 55 ºF (13 ºC).
 An ordinary potting soil mix is fine.
 Feed bi-weekly in the summer with a liquid fertilizer, or use slow-release pellets.